varundataquest/varundataquest/README.md

 <!--
 **varundataquest/varundataquest** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- University:  UT Austin Data Science & Statistics'28
+- University:  UT Austin Data Science & CS
 - DevPost : https://devpost.com/varun-v9725
 - Linkedin: https://www.linkedin.com/in/varun-venkatesh-259b81304/
 - 📫 How to reach me: vvv348@utexas.edu